 “We need to fail down here so we don’t fail up there.”

 You don’t fall in love with a picture like First Man.
-It’s a cold, hostile, largely introspective endeavor, the type of film with an steady pulse and a dogged sense of persistence.
+It’s a cold, hostile, largely introspective endeavor, the type of film with a steady pulse and a dogged sense of persistence.
 Instead, you’re left in awe of the movie’s commitment to doing things the way that they are meant to be done.
 By unearthing every kernel of information, leaving no stone left unturned, and by carefully constructing a biographical epic about one of the biggest milestones in mankind’s history.
 That’s the American way – or, as I now believe, was the way until complacency set in – and in that regard First Man is a breathtaking, almost haunting depiction of deadly determination and an America that is no more.
 Try to see this one in IMAX if possible; the sound and scope are truly astonishing.

 Like any stoic, so much of what we learn about Neil Armstrong (Ryan Gosling) is shown to us through his actions rather than told to us through his words.
 He’s a tight-lipped man, a careful listener who speaks with an exacting precision.
 He says what he means.
 Neil starts out as a civilian test pilot, using his meticulous, constantly calculating background in engineering to solve problems while quite literally on the fly.
 And as the United States’ Space Race with the USSR continued heating up, Neil was selected to become a NASA astronaut.
 “It’ll be a new adventure,” he’s told by wife Janet (Claire Foy), the two of them still reeling from the untimely death of their young daughter to pneumonia, the side-effect of a malignant tumor.
 Neil eventually escapes into his work.
-Claire’s stuck raising two boys and playing homemaker.
+Janet’s stuck raising two boys and playing homemaker.
 A marital rift boils between them like an abscess growth.